 A bored dog it happened!
 Dogs get bored when they’re not given things to do throughout the day.
-Excessive chewing, barking, digging, getting into the trash are all signs of behavioral issues due to boredom.
+Excessive chewing, barking, digging, and getting into the trash are all signs of behavioral issues due to boredom.
 They need constant physical and mental stimulation to stay busy and alert.
-By adding a few dog stimulation games to your pet’s daily routine, it’ll give them something meaningful to do.
+Adding a few dog stimulation games to your pet’s daily routine, it’ll give them something meaningful to do.
 And another benefit?
 No more behavioral issues so you’ll start coming home to see your house as you left it: charming and cozy.

 1. Mental stimulation with puppy puzzle games

 We people have always had a thing for puzzles.
-From jigsaws to Rubik’s cubes, they seem to be taking a lot of our free time.
+From jigsaws to Rubik’s cubes, they seem to be taking up a lot of our free time.
 We’re not the only ones intrigued by them: dogs also enjoy a good puzzle!